rfernandesdasilva/attendanceAppWeb/README.md

 Students will be utilizing the iOS version where depending on the professor's preferences, they will be utilizing different ways of verifying presence such as FaceID and QR Code Reading.
 For more about the iOS version, check: https://github.com/rfernandesdasilva/attendanceReportApp

+# Features of the web-based project:
-Professors via the web-based application will be creating classes, and managing students, schedules, and content for the lectures.
-Professors will be able to configure if they would like students to use Location Services, FaceID, or QRCode to verify campus presence.
+- Professors via the web-based application can create classes and manage students, schedules, and content for the lectures.
+- Professors can configure if they would like students to use Location Services, FaceID, or QRCode to verify campus presence.
+- Professors can generate reports of student attendance, with visualizations.

 API developed in ASP.NET C# to perform database operations for the iOS application, as well as more complex tasks as such QR code generation, report export (.xls), and so on.

+The project is designed highly configurable, which would be beneficial for the implementation of new features and technologies that clients deem necessary.

 # Technologies:
 NoSQL MongoDB, Swagger, and OAuth 2.0 are being utilized in this project.